Svensson17/Svenssons-Forecast/README.md

 The forecast in short and full version by API.
+In terminal and browser